 - Dickinson-Iron ISD – Slagle Family Farm – vegetable, field crop, and livestock operation

-- Marquette-Alger ISD – Log Cabin Livestock – beef and lamb forage-based operation AND Bean Pole Farm – CSA vegetable operation
+- Marquette-Alger ISD – Log Cabin Livestock – beef and lamb forage-based operation

 - Menominee ISD – Steve Brock Family Dairy Farm – dairy cow operation heavily engaged in cover crop research